Smithw8857/Instagram-Clone/README.md

 **user_id** | int | not null | foreign key
 **photo_id** | int | not null | primary key
 **created_at** | timestamp default(now) |

+**The comments table contains 3 columns**
+   - an id column
+   - an comment_text column
+   - a user_id column
+   - a photo_id column
+   - a created_at column

 #### **Likes Table**